Python-PyQt/PyQt6-Docs/descriptions/QtCore/QByteArray-lastIndexOf-f.rst

     :status: todo
     :pysig: e4d59d2a16d27f5368f1aec20a3c7147
     :realsig: (QByteArrayView,qsizetype) const
-    :digest: 0b00e3e9e2f328e2db18967d1826d970
+    :digest: d2b4cb529b8939af20e0a5620f9ffcec

 Returns the index position of the start of the last occurrence of the sequence of bytes viewed by *bv* in this byte array, searching backward from index position *from*.

-If *from* is -1, the search starts at the last character; if *from* is -2, at the next to last character and so on.
+If *from* is -1, the search starts at the last character; if it is -2, at the next to last character and so on.

 Returns -1 if no match is found.

 Example: